shfischer/WKLIFE-FAQ/README.md

 -   ICES.
 2019.
 Ninth Workshop on the Development of Quantitative Assessment Methodologies based on LIFE-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE IX).
 ICES Scientific reports, 1:131. <https://doi.org/10.17895/ices.pub.5550>

 -   ICES.
-2020a.
+2020.
 Tenth Workshop on the Development of Quantitative Assessment Methodologies based on LIFE-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE X).
 ICES Scientific reports, 2:98, 72 pp. <https://doi.org/10.17895/ices.pub.5985>

 -   ICES.
-2022.
-ICES technical guidance for harvest control rules and stock assessments for stocks in categories 2 and 3.
-In Report of ICES advisory committee, 2022.
-ICES advice 2022, section 16.4.11.
-20 pp. <https://doi.org/10.17895/ices.advice.19801564>

--   ICES.
 2023a.
 Eleventh Workshop on the Development of Quantitative Assessment Methodologies based on LIFE-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE XI).
 ICES Scientific Reports.
 5:21.
 74 pp. <https://doi.org/10.17895/ices.pub.22140260>

 -   ICES.
 2023b.
 Workshop on the Development of Quantitative Assessment Methodologies based on Life-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE XII).
 ICES Scientific Reports.
 5:103.
 111 pp. <https://doi.org/10.17895/ices.pub.24581343>

+-   ICES.
+2025.
+ICES Guidelines - Advice rules for stocks in category 2 and 3.
+Version 3.
+ICES Guidelines and Policies - Advice Technical Guidelines.
+31 pp. <https://doi.org/10.17895/ices.pub.28506179>

 *Question source*: Scottish Fishermen's Federation for WKLIFE XII 2023